RENCI/ctmd-dashboard/README.md

 Running this in production is quite similar to running the development environment.
 A few things need to be in place first.
 Namely, we need to set up the aforementioned environment variables and set up authentication.

-####

 ##### Prerequisites

 ###### HEAL Users

 Users for the instance deployed on `heal-ctmd.renci.org` are managed in `./api/heal_users.txt`.
-To add users, add the email address of the user (as registered with REDCap) on a new line int eh aforementioned file.
+To add users, add the email address of the user (as registered with REDCap) on a new line in the aforementioned file.
 Then run `docker-compose -f docker-compose.prod.yml up --build -d -V --no-deps api` so that the api reads the file again.

 ###### API URL